 Across industries, marketing professionals are leveraging a wider marketing mix that includes digital, print, broadcast advertising, and more.
 The benefit of such an extended marketing reach is that brands have more opportunity to engage with consumers across the sales cycle and further impact marketing ROI.
 However, with such an extensive mix of online and offline media being used, marketers now have to understand the relationship between historically disparate online and offline media channels.

-To track the success of online and offline media, marketers need to understand what measurement strategies and tools can provide the insights needed for optimization and which can’t.
+To track marketing success of online and offline media, it's important to understand what measurement strategies and tools can provide the insights needed for optimization and which can’t.

 The Importance of Customer Journey Mapping

 Consumers expect relevant marketing that caters to their unique engagements while fluidly transitioning across online and offline channels.
 Specifically, they want an omnichannel marketing experience.
 To achieve this, marketing teams need an in-depth understanding of each consumers’ specific journey on the path to purchase.
 Think of it this way - it is unlikely that you would see one ad for a product and purchase it on the spot.
 Rather, you might see an ad for it on social media, read a profile about the company in a magazine, and sign up for their newsletter for more information before ultimately making a purchase.
 Each one of these interactions was an important step in going from prospect to customer.
 In fact, it takes an average of eight interactions with a consumer to earn an initial conversion (be it sale, meeting, download, etc.).

 Essential to optimizing media spend and creating positive customer interactions is understanding which touchpoints consumers engage with before converting.
 From there, marketing teams can invest more in those channels that drive results and that consumers prefer to engage with.
 This is where online and offline marketing tracking and correlation comes in.